 Key problems and their solutions

 During the implementation process, some problems occurs.
 For example, since the (…….
 Technical problems……).
 Besides technical problems, the project also met problem in installing into the LTGame’s system.
-To install the enhance CRM needs authorization from the manager in LTGame.
+To install this enhance CRM needs authorization from the manager in LTGame.
 Also, problem occurred in promoting this new CRM to casino manager and IT technician as they are unwilling to learn a new system.
+Also, a lot of managers are unwilling to spend time to have an extra training.
+Therefore, the importance of using this new CRM is explained to them so that they would attend the training section and learn how to use it effectively.

 Results and discussion